History of American Flyers

 In 1980, American Flyers merged with A.T.E. and the combined company continued to operate as American Flyers.
 Highly respected for our expertise in IFR instruction and holding true to our tradition of supporting pilots throughout their careers, American Flyers provides renewal certification to nearly 50% of all Flight Instructors today.

 Presently, American Flyers operates six training facilities in across Arizona, New Jersey, Florida and Texas.
-A fleet of 36 aircraft, 25 simulators along with 175 dedicated employees assist with the education and support of over 2,500 students each year.
+A fleet of over 40 aircraft, 25 simulators along with 175 dedicated employees assist with the education and support of over 2,500 students each year.
 In addition to onsite education, American Flyers is the leader of flight education, offering initial and recurrency training courses to business people, professionals and career-oriented students via our locations and online.
 Today, American Flyers is headquartered in Addison, TX and continues to be proud of our service to aviation.
 We look forward to the years to come.

 American Flyers Flight School & Airline Timeline